udayvunnam/xng-breadcrumb/README.md

-# XngBreadcrumbs
+# XngBreadcrumb

-A lightweight, configurable and reactive breadcrumbs for Angular 6 and beyond https://www.npmjs.com/package/xng-breadcrumbs
+A lightweight, configurable and reactive breadcrumb for Angular 6 and beyond https://www.npmjs.com/package/xng-breadcrumb

 ## Development server